Digital SAT Reading Strategies: Master “Could Be True” Questions (Part 4)

 What is the “Could Be True” Trap in SAT Questions?

-The “Could Be True” strategy focuses on eliminating answer choices that seem plausible based on general knowledge or logic but are not directly supported by the passage.
 These answers are designed to distract test-takers because they sound reasonable, but the SAT Reading & Writing section only rewards answers backed by explicit evidence from the passage.

-Why “Could Be True” Answers Are Deceptive
+Why “Could Be True” Answers Are Deceptive?

 “Could Be True” answers are often misleading because they appeal to your common sense.
 These choices play on your instincts and might seem like they make sense in a broader context, but they aren’t fully supported by the passage.
-This strategy tests your ability to stick strictly to the information provided in the text, avoiding assumptions or conclusions based on outside knowledge.

 The SAT isn’t testing your ability to think of possibilities; it’s testing how well you analyze the given text.
 Your job is to avoid answers that introduce new ideas not mentioned in the passage, even if they sound reasonable.